mohammadfahimi1/LoboWave-Public/README.md

 ## 📄 License

-This project is licensed under the **MIT License**.
+This project is licensed under the MIT License.
 You are free to use, modify, and distribute the template with attribution.

-See [`LICENSE`](./LICENSE) for full details.
+See the [LICENSE](./LICENSE) file for full details.

 ---